intraxia/wp-gistpen/README.md

 ### How do I create a Gistpen and insert it into the post? ###

-WP-Gistpen registers a new `gistpens` post type.
-Instead of posting your public code snippets on Gist, go to Gistpens -> Add New, and paste in your code.
+To add a new Gistpen, go to Gistpens -> Add New, and paste in your code.
+You can enable or disable Gist syncing on a a per-Gistpen basis.

-You can also create and insert a Gistpen directly into your post/page from the visual editor by clicking the pen button.
-From the pop-up, select one of the recent Gistpens or create a new one by pasting in your code and clicking "Insert".
+You can also create and insert a Gistpen directly into your post/page from the visual editor by clicking the code button.
+From the pop-up, select one of the recent Gistpens, search your Gistpens, or create a new one by pasting in your code and clicking "Insert".

 After inserting the shortcode, your code will appear in your post, highlighted by [PrismJS](http://prismjs.com).